Our Mission

 Perform

-We believe every stage in this community should be accessible to every member of our community.
-We provide opportunities for members of our choir, orchestra, youth programs, and beyond to showcase their talents through performances that are truly a celebration of community.
-Additionally, we also offer music lessons, workshops and classes through our School of Arts & Health, ensuring everyone can learn from talented teaching artists or try something new!
+We believe every stage should be accessible to every member of our community.
+We provide opportunities for members of our choir, orchestra, youth programs, and beyond to showcase their talents through performances that celebrate community.

 Our Core Values